gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 He nodded and gestured at a lanky man standing nearby.
 "My Master of Stables tells me that I am sending three horses to Ossisswe as a gift.
-Two mares and a stallion, I believe---it would please me if you would accompany them, and congratulate my cousin on his wedding."
+Two mares and a stallion, I believe—it would please me if you would accompany them, and congratulate my cousin on his wedding."

 Exile.
 The new emir was setting aside the disreputable companion of the old